 - The type of food service, such as buffet, delicatessen style, fast food and fine dining, determines staffing needs.

-- The number of tables and anticipated speed of turnover determines how many servers restaurants need.
+- The number of tables and anticipated speed of turnover help you estimate how many servers the restaurant needs.

 - Turnover rates and speed of service vary tremendously between lunch and dinner.
 Some restaurants take in bigger gross sales at night but need fewer servers because people order more expensive foods and stay longer.